ericatevissen/library-app/README.md

 # Library App

-A react.ts remake of an old vanilla js project
+A react + typescript remake of an old vanilla js project, it stores the books the user inputs in local storage.

-## Future Updates

--Adding local storage
--Some UI improvements